-What is the benefit (in terms of gain) of the multistage training?
-Approximately 0.5%
+It was asked what is the benefit (in terms of gain) of the multistage training.
+Approximately 0.5% was estimated.

-Why is a switch between L1 and L2 loss performed in different stages of training?
-Was found experimentally to give advantage.
+It was asked why a switch between L1 and L2 loss is performed in different stages of training.
+This was reportedly found experimentally to give an advantage.

-No specific action.
+No specific action was taken on this.

 JVET-AB0093 EE1-2.2 related: Lightweight CNN Filter for Super-Resolution with RPR functionality in VVC [S. Huang, C. Jung (Xidian Univ.), Y. Liu, M. Li (OPPO)]

 This contribution presents a lightweight super-resolution filter that combines convolutional neural networks (CNNs) with existing RPR functionality in VVC.
-In this contribution, we modify the basic unit of MMSDAB proposed by JVET-AA0065 and add spatial attention into MMSDAB to make MMSDANet lightweight, called LMSDANet.
+In this contribution, the basic unit of MMSDAB proposed by JVET-AA0065 is modified and spatial attention into MMSDAB is added to make MMSDANet lightweight, called LMSDANet.
 Compared with VTM-11.0_NNVC-2.0, the proposed CNN filter achieves average {-9.16%, 17.03%, -7.61%} and {-4.14%, 6.34%, -2.25%} BD-rate gains (average on A1 and A2) in AI and RA configurations, respectively.